Azure-Samples/active-directory-b2c-xamarin-native/README.md

 1. Open the solution in Visual Studio.
 1. Open the `UserDetailsClient\App.cs` file.
+1. Find the assignment for `public static string Tenant` and replace the value with your tenant name.
 1. Find the assignment for `public static string ClientID` and replace the value with the Application ID from Step 2.
 1. Find the assignment for each of the policies `public static string PolicyX` and replace the names of the policies you created in Step 3.
 1. Find the assignment for the scopes `public static string[] Scopes` and replace the scopes with those you created in Step 4.